Yueran-Yu/Yu-Blog/Middle_Term_Quiz.md

     }
   }

-  let thisIsMyCar = heavenSome.myCar.bind(p1, "Toyota", "Silver", "2020")  // return a function [Function: bound myCar] console.log(thisIsMyCar());  // My name is John Doe, I have a car, it's Toyota, the color is Silver and it is made in 2020
+  let thisIsMyCar = heavenSome.myCar.bind(p1, "Toyota", "Silver", "2020")
+  // return a function [Function: bound myCar] console.log(thisIsMyCar());
+  // output: My name is John Doe, I have a car, it's Toyota, the color is Silver and it is made in 2020
 ```